jeffboody/libai/readme-nn.md

 (W) are trained or learned via the gradient descent optimization.
 The functions implemented by each node may be specialized for solving particular tasks.
-Some example function types include the perceptron, non-linear activation functions, convolution and pooling.
+Some example function types include the perceptron, activation functions, convolution and pooling.

 Nodes are typically organized into layers of similar functions where the output of one layer is fed into the